AFRICA

 During the phase I procedure, there is usually no access the file.

-In case a phase II investigation is launched, the merging parties have full access to the file, including the file relating to the phase I.
+In case a phase II review is launched, the parties to the merger have full access to the file, including the file relating to the phase I.

 Third parties: